Hey everyone, today I want to tell you about another tool I use in the fight against arthritis!

 I did get funny looks from the airport security as they scrutinised my suitcase, they came across multiple bottles of vitamin tablets and then the circulation booster, which set their imaginations running wild.

 - Portable, has a rechargeable battery and mains power lead, can use via the mains or portable when charged.

 - Different intensity levels so you can maximize results and adjust accordingly.

 - Can be used with a roller ball pivot bottom for movement, or has back stand for stationary use.

 - Price.
 It can seem expensive on the initial purchase, but I do believe you won’t see it as expensive in the long run, when you are using it daily years down the line.

 I can honestly only think of the one con, which as I say, I don’t believe you will think about after a year or so of using it.

 I promote this product because it is one I use to great effect and believe it to be another valuable tool in overcoming our suffering.

-By all means do your own due diligence and let me know, if you purchase it let me know how you are getting on, or if you have any queries on using it I will try to help, although it is really easy to use!
+By all means, do your own due diligence, if you purchase it let me know how you are getting on, or if you have any queries on using it I will try to help, although it is really easy to use!